jonybur/morpho-task/README.md

 ### Typography Note

 The Grotesk font is currently implemented using a trial version.
 As a result, certain characters (specifically the "$" symbol) may not display in the correct font type.

-## Development

-This project uses modern web development tools and practices:

-- React with TypeScript for type-safe development
-- Component-based architecture
-- Storybook for component documentation and testing
-- Automated deployment workflows